webix-hub/docs/data/desktop/pdfviewer.md

 ####setValues()

-sets the maximum number of pages in toolbar and the specified scale
+sets values of toolbar controls, namely the number of pages in the document and the scale in use

 parameters:

-- pages - (number) the maximum number of pages
+- pages - (number) the number of pages
 - scale - (string, number) the scale value

 ~~~js